 From music, through classic art, to creating Metaverse

 I'm a violinist, and I got really interested in graphic musical scores; different ways to interpret drawings as musical direction.
-I also discovered I had synaesthesia - a neurological condition which causes a blending of different senses - in my case, numbers and colors.
-This all led me to experiment more with how I approached creating an image."
+I also discovered I had synaesthesia - a neurological condition that causes a blending of different senses - in my case, numbers, and colors.
+This all led me to experiment more with how I approached creating an image.